 In addition, the major difference between various knee pads are their caps.
 For example, soft, lightweight caps feature a cushioning foam that is protected by a Kevlar, or another similar textile, outer shell.
 Heavier and more durable types of knee pads feature a hard-cap usually made of durable plastic.
 Generally, soft caps are more breathable, while hard caps offer maximum protection, optimal non-slip properties and durability.
 So, for downhill, enduro and bike parks, you should definitely use knee pads that are equipped with hard caps.
 And, for freeride, touring and trails, you may prefer more lightweight and breathable knee pads.

 Slipping off your pedals can sometimes leave bloody marks on your shins.
 That’s why some knee pads reach all the way down to your shins to protect both the knees and shins against injuries.
-Plus, there are so many different types on the market, for example some with soft caps, hard caps or a mixture of both (e.g. the knees have a hard cap, whilst the shins boast soft padding without a cap).
+Plus, there are so many different types on the market, for example some with soft caps, hard caps or a mixture of both (e.g. the knees have a hard cap, whilst the shins have soft padding without a cap).
 There are even knee pads with removable shin guards available.
 However, shin guards, such as the ones used in football, are not common in mountain biking.
 In the case of mountain biking, the focus is placed on the knee pads; shin pads are rather used as a protective extension.

 When your bike slips sideways, your elbows can be at risk of being dislocated.
 So, the design and function of elbow pads are similar to that of knee pads.
 In addition, many companies, such as IXS, Poc or Leatt sell elbow pads that match the corresponding knee pads in terms of their area of use and design.
-And, not only do elbow pads defer in the cuff length but also in weight and breathability, similar to that of soft- and hard-caps.
+And, not only do elbow pads defer in the cuff length but also in weight and breathability, similar to that of soft and hard caps.

 Back protection and protector vests

 However, protective jackets can be both uncomfortable and too warm for freeride and touring and are better suited for fast downhill rides, difficult off-road trails and in bike parks.
 Plus, modern protective jackets are usually equipped with an attachment option for neck braces.
-And, when combined with the corresponding full-face helmet, the neck will be very well protected against injuries.
+When combined with the corresponding full-face helmet, the neck will be very well protected against injuries.

 Thanks to impact shorts, falls are only half as painful whilst training and practicing new jumps.
 These fit snug and are unobtrusive when worn under normal MTB trousers.
 Plus, they feature cushioning inserts at the thighs, hips, seat and the coccyx to provide optimal protection at the areas which are not protected by knee pads or protective jackets.
 As a result, the impact shorts are perfect for downhill, bike parks and also for four-cross racing.
 Plus, mountain bikers are typically happy to take on the additional weight and comparably poor breathability in exchange for extra protection.